-On December 31, 2013 we had total liabilities of \$2,106,734 and total assets of \$1,063,240.
-This compares to total liabilities of \$833,890 and total assets of \$1,663,952 on December 31, 2012.
-As of December 31, 2013, our liabilities consist of \$635,850 for environmental remediation and asset retirement obligations, \$603,178 of trade payables and accrued liabilities, \$143,894 due to related parties, and \$22,083 for dividends payable.
-Of these liabilities, \$1,470,884 is due within 12 months.
-The increase in liabilities compared to December 31, 2012 is largely due to the increase in notes payable in gold, the increase in trade payable, and the increase in deferred compensation for the CEO, offset by the decreases in related party payables during the year ended December 31, 2013.
-The decrease in total assets was due to the sale of equipment to our joint venture partner and the decrease in the receivable associated with that sale, offset by the increase in deferred finance cost asset during the year ended December 31, 2013.
+On December 31, 2014 we had total liabilities of \$2,427,835 and total assets of \$1,186,851.
+This compares to total liabilities of \$2,106,734 and total assets of \$1,063,240 on December 31, 2013.
+As of December 31, 2014, our liabilities consist of \$1,225,282 for remediation and asset retirement obligations, \$576,696 of notes payable in gold, \$272,947 of trade payables and accrued liabilities, \$73,659 due to related parties, and \$22,083 for dividends payable.
+Of these liabilities, \$1,823,385 is due within 12 months.
+The increase in liabilities compared to December 31, 2013 is largely due to the increases in remediation liability and notes payable from financing, the latter of which was used for payment of accounts payable.
+In addition, notes payable in gold decreased as a result recognition of a gain on extinguishment of debt as a driven by a decrease in gold prices during 2014, which decreased the valuation of gold ounces to be delivered under the contracts.
+The increase in total assets was due to increase in funds received from financing during the year ended December 31, 2014, reduced by payments on debt.

-On December 31, 2013 we had negative working capital of \$1,318,660 and a stockholders' deficit of \$1,043,494 compared to negative working capital of \$27,002 and stockholders' equity of \$830,062 for the year ended December 31, 2012.
-Working capital decreased because cash generating activities did not keep pace with our operating costs, which resulted in a decrease in cash balances, decreases in equipment and the receivable associated with that sale and an increase in accounts payable to trade vendors.
-Stockholders' equity decreased due to the net loss for the year ended December 31, 2013 during a period of reduced cash generating activities from financing activities.
+On December 31, 2014 we had negative working capital of \$1,391,311 and a stockholders' deficit of \$1,240,984 compared to negative working capital of \$1,318,660 and stockholders' deficit of \$1,043,494 for the year ended December 31, 2013.
+Working capital decreased because our operating costs, debt payments and the requirement to perform remediation activities within 2015 out-paced cash generating activities to cover those costs.
+The net result of which resulted in an increase in cash balances, decreases in accounts payable to trade vendors and related parties, a decrease in notes payable in gold and an increase in remediation liability.
+Stockholders' equity decreased due an operating loss that exceeded revenues generated by the sale of common and preferred stock for the year ended December 31, 2014.